-2.2 Feral pig monitoring
+1.3.2 Feral pig monitoring

 Feral pigs pose an inherent risk for black petrels on Great Barrier Island/Aotea (Bell 2013).
-Not only do feral pigs destroy burrows, but they also predate eggs, chicks, and adults, causing major implications for seabird colonies (Russell et al. 2020).
-In order to capture any potential interactions between feral pigs and black petrels, camera monitoring was put in place (see below for details).
-Pig surveys for signs such as scats and wallows determined camera placement.
-This also served as a method to determine relative abundance of pigs as well as other predators.
-Interviews with Iwi, hunters and community members were also undertaken in collaboration with University of Auckland Masters student Christine Mansford to uncover any anecdotal evidence of interactions and abundance.
+Not only do feral pigs destroy burrows, but they also predate eggs, chicks, and adults, causing major implications for island seabird colonies (Russell et al. 2020).
+In order to monitor the ecological interactions that pigs have with black petrels and the wider island ecosystem on Great Barrier Island/Aotea, pig surveys (for sign such as scats and wallows), camera monitoring of black petrel colonies to gather data on pig (and other predator) relative abundance and interaction with seabirds and interviews with Iwi, hunters and Great Barrier Island/Aotea community members was undertaken in collaboration with University of Auckland Masters student Christine Mansford.

-In order to monitor feral pig disturbance, eight LTL AcornTM trail cameras were installed at various points along the Cooper's Castle track.
+In order to monitor feral pig disturbance and relative abundance eight LTL Acorn[TM] trail cameras were installed at various points along the Cooper's Castle track.
 Four trail cameras were placed on Trip 2 on 26 January 2022 (2 cameras) and 4 February 2022 (2 cameras).
 Four additional cameras were installed on 29 April 2022 during Trip 3.
 Placement was determined at areas where there were obvious signs of pig disturbance (i.e., scat, rooting or prints).
-The SD cards were replaced and reviewed by WMIL staff on 4 February 2022 and then again on 29 April 2022.
+The SD cards were replaced and reviewed by WMIL staff on 4 February 2022 and then again on 28 April 2022.
 The presence/absence of pigs (and other predators, specifically feral cats, and rats) was recorded.
 Further camera footage review will be undertaken by Christine on her subsequent visits to the island.
 This work will be reported in detail as part of her thesis.

-2.3 Data entry and analysis
+1.3.3 Data entry and analysis